 There are many other wants/needs, and these are individual to each traveler, but how do you determine what’s truly want and what items are needed to make it a great contract?

 Only you can determine which of the items listed are truly needs vs wants.

 I might want to start on September 1st but need to be finished with my contract by a certain date due to a family event in a different state than the contract.

 Do you want to be on the west coast or do you need to be in California because your daughter is having her first baby?

-Now that you have a brainstorm list, go back through it and highlight items that are truly NEEDS.
-Continue working on your personal want/need list; when your finished you can return to the the introduction, or move forward or back using the article links below.
+Now that you have a brainstorm list go back through it and highlight items that are true NEEDS.
+Continue working on your personal want/need list; when you finished, you can return to the introduction or move forward or back using the article links below.